pocketnetteam/pocketnet.core/src/test/README.md

 To add more pocketcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

+Specific tests may be disabled in code with the DISABLED_TEST preprocessor.
+Typically these are tests from Bitcoin Core which have not yet been ported to Pocketnet Core.

 ### Running individual tests

 test_pocketcoin has some built-in command-line arguments; for